benjamin-t-brown/trivivia/README.md

 This application is deployed at [https://trivivia.twilightparadox.com](https://trivivia.twilightparadox.com)

-## Does the quiz update in real time
+## Does the quiz update in real time?

 Yes!
 When running a quiz, the quiz admin can hide or show questions and answers, grade contestants/teams, and keep track of the score all in the application.
 This information is all updated in real time without requiring participants to refresh.

-## Do users need an account to play a quiz I've made
+## Do users need an account to play a quiz I've made?

 No.  Once you have signed up, created, and started a quiz, users can visit a simple url or snap a QR code to join the quiz you are running.